ymunemasa/data-tutorials/tutorials/hdp/hdp-2.5/predicting-airline-delays-using-sparkr-hdp2.5/tutorial.md

 R is a popular tool for statistics and data analysis.
 It has rich visualization capabilities and a large collection of libraries that have been developed and maintained by the R developer community.
 One drawback to R is that it’s designed to run on in-memory data, which makes it unsuitable for large datasets.

-Spark is a distributed engine for processing many Terabytes or Petabytes of data.
+Spark is a distributed engine for processing many Terabytes of data.
 It is a versatile tool with capabilities for data processing, SQL analysis, streaming and machine learning.
 Because Spark is a distributed framework a Hortonworks cluster running Spark can process many Terabytes of data in a short amount of time.

 SparkR combines the benefits of Spark and R by allowing Spark jobs to be called from within R. This allows the analyst to leverage Spark’s ability to build aggregate statistics over large, multi-Terabyte datasets and then bring the smaller aggregated data back into R for visualization and analysis.